Once Upon A February

 by Shadowy Star

 Disclaimer: I don't own the Coldfire trilogy.
 It belongs to C.S.
 Friedman.
 I do own this story.
-Do not archive or translate or otherwise use it without permission.
+Characters, places, locations and organizations not appearing or being mentioned in the books are also mine.
+Do not archive or translate or otherwise use without permission.

 Summary: A blizzard on Valentine's Day brings an unexpected present.

 A/N: Fic finished as part of my New Year resolutions (listed on my LJ).
 One down, four to go!
 Also Part 1 of the Holiday Collection that I once started and promise to finish.

 Gerald was sitting in the luxuriously furnished living room of his equally luxurious house, absentmindedly whirling his brandy in its goblet.
 Bright orange and crimson flames danced hypnotically in the large fireplace.

 The fire was hot, of course –times he'd been able to conjure coldfire long ago passed–, and sometimes he couldn't help but ask himself if things could have been different back then, at his former fortress three years ago.

 On the other hand, living in daylight certainly had its pluses.
 He remembered the first sunrise in almost thousand years he'd watched without fear, without expecting pain – this display of colors across the brightening sky, stars fading first, quickly followed by the moons.
 It'd been overwhelming –the wonder of it, intense in its simplicity, frightening even to his unaccustomed eyes– and had taken time to get used to again, not to fear the clear white rays of Erna's sun.

 Today however ‒as every day for the last two weeks‒ dark gray clouds hid the sun and the Core, bringing snow and ice and hail and more often than not a storm, making days indistinguishable from each other, days where everyone stayed at home and the public life in Aramanth died down until the winter storms passed.